-- 304.1.2 Reimbursement applies as follows: - For OWG, WSC and JWSC special regulations apply. - At WC for the TD, the foreign Assistant TD and the National Assistant TD. - At other international competitions for the TD and the National Assistant TD. - 304.1.3 The right of reimbursement also applies in the event of race cancellation or postponement.
+304.1.2 Reimbursement applies as follows:

+- For OWG special regulations apply. - At WSC for the TD, the TD Assistant and the Jury members - At JWSC for the TD, the TD Assistant, the Jury member and the National TD Assistant - At WC, UWG, AWG and EYOF for the TD, the foreign TD Assistant and the National TD Assistant. - At YOG for the TD, the TD Assistant - At other international competitions for the TD and the National TD Assistant. - The right of reimbursement also applies in the event of race cancellation or postponement.
 Daily fees apply to the actual travel and assignment days.
-Travel expenses including non-refundable ticket costs or ticket change fees must also be reimbursed.
+Travel expenses including non-refundable ticket costs or ticket change fees must also be reimbursed. - In case of late protests (ICR 387.2) or appeals against the jury decisions (ICR 362), the TD has the right of reimbursement of one additional day. - The reimbursement will be done by the organizer by bank transfer or cash (the OC has the right to choose) latest 1 week after the expenses sheet was received by the OC.